HaidongLiwork/HaidongLiwork.github.io/_pages/about.md

 This is my personal page where you can find selected academic and course materials.

 I am currently a faculty member at the Jiangsu Police Institute.
 I earned my Ph.D. in 2025 from the Academy of Mathematics and Systems Sciences, Chinese Academy of Sciences, under the distinguished supervision of Professor WAN Xin（万昕）.
-My thesis discusses The Birch and Swinnerton-Dyer Conjectuer over Totally Real Fields.
+My doctoral thesis discusses The Birch and Swinnerton-Dyer Formula over Totally Real Fields.

 My research interests center on number theory, especially the Birch and Swinnerton-Dyer Conjecture and related areas, the arithmetic of elliptic curves and Iwasawa theory.
 I am currently exploring problems in analytic number theory and am also interested in applying number-theoretic insights to other fields.